Nancy O’Dell Leaves ‘Entertainment Tonight’ After Co-Hosting The Show Business News Program For 9 Years

 Been quite the emotional day.
 On the same day I had to say goodbye to my longtime friend/agent at his memorial, I said goodbye at @entertainmenttonight .
 But just as I know my friend will still be w/ me in spirit forever, I’ll never lose the family I’ve gained at #ET nor all the fabulous viewers whom I have a forever bond w/ from talking all things entertainment every night.
 On to my next chapter in life. #grateful and #excited Scroll for what I said on-air tonight.
 Thanks for the sweet hug @kevinfrazier ❤️ family #friends #ET #specialtimes #memories #workfamily

-On her site’s bio, Nancy stated on nancyodell.com that, as “co-host [for ET], the most watched entertainment news program in the world,” she was able to grab exclusive interviews with everyone from Barack and Michelle Obama to Oprah, Angelina Jolie, Johnny Depp and Robert Pattinson, to name just a sampling.
+On her website’s bio, Nancy stated that, as “co-host [for ET], the most watched entertainment news program in the world,” she was able to grab exclusive interviews with everyone from Barack and Michelle Obama to Oprah, Angelina Jolie, Johnny Depp, and Robert Pattinson, to name just a sampling.

 The venerable anchor also admitted that Friday was an “emotional day” for other reasons than leaving ET, as expressed on Instagram.
-She mentioned that not only did she say goodbye to her television family but she also said goodbye to her friend and agent, John Ferriter, having attended his memorial that same day.
+She mentioned that not only did she say goodbye to her television family, but she also said goodbye to her friend and agent, John Ferriter, having attended his memorial that same day.

 Nancy explained on the social media network that John was responsible for helping her get the ET job.